SATYADUTTMS/BEC456B_LIC_4NI23EC092/README.md

 Hence a CS Amplifier of Vgs = 0.9V, W = 785nm , L = 800nm , Vdd = 1.8V and Rd = 25k is designed and verified for power budget of P = 50uW.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+Q2.
+Replacing the resistor Rd and with a PMOS.